kq320/Yelp-Comp/readme.md

 open http://localhost:3000
 ```

-Now you can use this chat app,
+Now you can use this app,